Arts & Entertainment Industries Management

 Why Arts & Entertainment Industries Management at Rider?

-Rider University is a smaller liberal-arts institution, which affords smaller classes, more individualized attention from faculty and a real sense of community.
+Rider University is a medium, highly residential comprehensive institution, which affords smaller classes, more individualized attention from faculty and a real sense of community.
 Rider's undergraduate Arts & Entertainment Industries Management program provides a solid foundation-whether continuing on to graduate study, breaking directly into the field, or pursuing related fields such as:

 - Institutional Advancement